PawseySC/singularity-containers/_episodes/11-containers-intro.md

 ---

-> ## Webinar slides
->
-> If you wish, you can download the accompanying slides from the Pawsey Training Material page: [Containers on HPC and Cloud with Singularity.pdf](https://support.pawsey.org.au/documentation/download/attachments/2162899/Containers%20on%20HPC%20and%20Cloud%20with%20Singularity.pdf?api=v2).
-{: .callout}

 ### Containers vs Virtual Machines

 A container is an entity providing an isolated software environment (or filesystem) for an application and its dependencies.